Bernie Nicholls

 Nicholls broke numerous league and franchise records throughout the 1984–85 season.
 Although he went pointless through the team's first three games,[41] he finished the regular season with 100 points.[42]
 On November 13, 1984, Nicholls became the first player in NHL history to score a goal in all four periods of a game (including overtime).[43]
 It also marked his fifth NHL hat-trick and the second time in his career that he scored four goals.[44]
 The following month, Nicholls set a new franchise record by maintaining a 25-game scoring streak.
 It was also the fourth-longest scoring streak in NHL history at the time.[41][45]

-Injuries that limited Nicholls to just 65 games in 1987–88, and the rise of young centre Jimmy Carson, saw Nicholls slip to third in team scoring.
+Injuries that limited Nicholls to just 65 games in the 1987–88 season, and the rise of young centre Jimmy Carson, saw Nicholls slip to third in team scoring.
 On August 9, 1988, the Kings completed a blockbuster trade that brought Wayne Gretzky to Los Angeles.
-Slotting into the second-line centre job behind Gretzky set the stage for Nicholls' most productive season.
-He scored a team-record 70 goals and added 80 assists for a total of 150 points.
-The totals put Nicholls in rare company, and with 70 goals, he joined a group of just eight players to hit that plateau and his 150 points put him a group of just five players in league history to achieve that level of scoring.[44]
-Despite this, he did not receive any votes for the Hart Memorial Trophy (he finished 2nd in goals, 5th in assists, and 4th in points).
+Slotting into the second-line centre job behind Gretzky set the stage for the most productive season for Nicholls, who noted his enjoyment at playing with Gretzky, stating, "It was the opportunity of a lifetime.
+I got to play with arguably the greatest player in the world for one year, and I took full advantage.”[46]
+He scored a team-record 70 goals and added 80 assists for a total of 150 points, with the 70th goal coming on the heels of a hat trick in the penultimate game of the season that saw him score on an empty net.
+The 70th goal made him only the ninth player with a 70-goal season in NHL history.
+Nicholls played the line with Gretzky for the power play, which saw him record 49 of his 150 points on the powerplay, although he also recorded eight short-handed goals and six short-handed assists.[47][48][49]
+Despite this, he did not receive any votes for the Hart Memorial Trophy (he finished 2nd in goals, 5th in assists, and 4th in points).[50]
+It was the only time that Nicholls recorded a 50-goal season in his career.

 The following season, Nicholls continued producing points for Los Angeles, highlighted by an eight-point effort on December 1, 1988, against the Toronto Maple Leafs, which put Nicholls into another small group, becoming one of only 13 players in NHL history to record an eight-point game.[51]
 By the All-Star break, Nicholls had 75 points in 47 games and was selected, along with teammates Gretzky, Luc Robitaille and Steve Duchesne to play in the All-Star Game.
 The night before the All-Star Game, the Kings traded Nicholls to the New York Rangers in exchange for wingers Tomas Sandström and Tony Granato.[52]
 Despite now playing for an Eastern Conference team, Nicholls played in the All-Star Game the next day representing the Western Conference (and playing against his new teammate Brian Leetch.)
 Despite his solid offensive production, the Kings were having a mediocre season with a 21-21-5 record at the time of the deal.
 Kings owner Bruce McNall felt "something was missing" and that the Kings were "soft" and needed some grit.[49]
 Nicholls left the Kings as the franchise's fifth all-time leading scorer.[53]